Just think. There are 1,000’s of advertisers running ads right now without knowing what their ROAS or ACOS targets are.

 They are then doomed since their optimization can’t be centered around a target.
 Don’t be doomed.
 Calculate your minimum ROAS and maximum ACOS with this video.

-SO WHAT ON EARTH IS ACOS AND ROAS?
+SO WHAT ON EARTH ARE ROAS AND ACOS?

-So for example, if you generate a $100.00 in sales from $20.00 of ad spend, that would be a return on ad spend of 5X, sometimes referred to as 500%, multiply it by 100 at the end there.
+So for example, if you generate a $100 in sales from $20 of ad spend, that would be a return on ad spend of 5X, sometimes referred to as 500% (multiply it by 100 at the end there).

 So it’s very simple, 100 over 20 equals five, simple as that.

-On the other end of the spectrum, we have ACoS, stands for ad cost of sales, also know as Ad Cost Over Sales.
-Very simple, if you have 20 ad cost and revenue of 100 bucks, then you ACoS would be 20%.
-And if you were paying attention, this is actually the exact same, you know it’s representing the exact same thing.
-A ROAS of 5X is an ACoS of 20%, because 1 over 5 = 20%.
+On the other end of the spectrum, we have ACOS, which stands for ad cost of sales, also know as Ad Cost Over Sales.
+Very simple, if you have $20 ad cost and revenue of 100 bucks, then your ACOS would be 20%.
+And if you were paying attention, you know it’s representing the exact same thing.
+A ROAS of 5X is an ACOS of 20%, because 1 over 5 = 20%.

-ACoS of 20%, one over .2 = 5.
-So these are actually the same numbers and they’re used to represent the amount of revenue you have generated and the amount of ad spend you have spent.
+An ACOS of 20% is 1 over .2 = 5.
+So these are actually the same numbers and they’re used to represent the amount of revenue you have generated and the amount of ad spend you have spent

-Now there’s a concept of minimum return on ad spend, or maximum ACoS, is extremely important.
+Now there’s the concept of minimum Return on Ad Spend, or maximum ACOS and it is extremely important.

-To to calculate this break even point, we just need a few things.
-We need revenue, cost of goods sold, and any other fees, like your Amazon fees, or merchant fees, profit per sale and then we’re going to calculate our max ACoS and our minimum return on ad spend.
+To calculate this break-even point, we just need a few things.
+We need revenue, cost of goods sold, and any other fees (like your Amazon fees, or merchant fees), profit per sale, and then we’re going to calculate our max ACOS and our minimum ROAS.

 So all business have some rationale for how much they actually want to spend of their profit per sale on ads.
 You need to make this decision for your own business.
 I’ve seen people want to get very aggressive.
-Maybe in a situation like this, they only want, they want, if 1.5 is the minimum return on ad spend, they only want to hit 1.7, or even 2X, and that’s it.
+Maybe in a situation like this, if 1.5 is the minimum return on ad spend, they only want to hit 1.7, or even 2X, and that’s it.

 I’ve seen other people that say, “Hey, I need to be really profitable with my ad spend, so I need a minimum return on ad spend, even though it’s 1.5, I want to set a target for 3X or for 4X or so.”